 Winter Gear: 12 – 18 months

-The great thing about reaching the young toddler stage, is many of their baby cold weather items will still fit!
+The great thing about reaching the young toddler stage, is many of their baby winter items will still fit!
 If you sized up on the snowsuit, fleece booties, blanket, and beanie you’ve saved some shopping and money.
 Here are some additional items for this next stage.
 And just like not all babies crawl or walk at the same time, you might not need some of these items until later.

 - Fleece pants – Fleece pants as kind of a coverall over pants are great for the in between stage of outdoor exploring.
 Just walking, but not super adept.
 From around 15-18 months, we had two larger pairs of fleece pants that went over whatever baby leggings he was already wearing.
 It was nice for an extra layer and the fleece helped with moisture as well.
 Buy: REI $20